BuilderinResidencyTinkerspace/AquaNav_/docs/week-03.md

 # Week 3

-**Goal this week:**To find the right-sized aquarium and get the fish ready for the final setup without making the rover too heavy
+Goal this week:To find the right-sized aquarium and get the fish ready for the final setup without making the rover too heavy

 ## What we did